datateknik-lth/datateknik-lth/EDAF35-os/sammanfattningar/Sammanfattning_Felix.md

 > The system call removes only the directory entry and not the file itself,
 > unless it was the last directory entry referring to that file.

+**What is a virus?
+How do you write viruses for Linux?**
+> A *virus* is a small piece of code that is attached to some program, and
+> when run, the virus copies itself into other programs etc
+>
+> Add the virus e.g. at the end of the *text* segment of a program and change
+> the startup code to call it before main.

 **Except for mount points, why can a normal UNIX directory not contain files stored in a file system (hdd partition) different than the directory itself is stored in?**